Gabaldonlab/redundans/README.md

 - **fast** & **lightweight**, multi-core support and memory-optimised, so it can be run even on the laptop for small-to-medium size genomes
 - **flexible** toward many sequencing technologies (Illumina, 454, Sanger, PacBio & Nanopore) and library types (paired-end, mate pairs, fosmids, long reads)
-- **modular**: every step can be ommited or replaced by other tools
+- **modular**: every step can be omitted or replaced by other tools
 - **reliable**: it has been already used to improve genome assemblies varying in size (several Mb to several Gb) and complexity (fungal, animal & plants)

 For more information have a look at the [documentation](/docs), [poster](/docs/poster.pdf), [publication](http://nar.oxfordjournals.org/content/44/12/e113) and [test dataset](/test).